solidi/learning-notes/interviews/career-tips.md

         - metrics - delivery / accelerate / nps / etc

 ## TOP CAREER TIP
--  Every learning has potential to be a creative artifact for others to learn.
+-  Every conversation, learning has potential to be a creative artifact for others to learn.
+    - we learn from experiences.
     - Writing to an audience - Viacom.
     - TDD, team, and lately - understanding roles.
     - softwareleadweekly.com Oren Ellenbogen #380